Southern Crispy Fried Squash

 Tip

-Serve southern fried squash hot.
-You may need to add more salt and pepper, just taste it first.
+This easy Southern fried squash recipe is best served hot.
+You may need to add more salt and pepper, taste it first.
 Frying the squash in chunks most definitely added to the crispness.

 Our grandchildren have grown up on fried squash.
-I don’t think at first when they were young that they knew they were eating a vegetable)))) It has been finger food for them!
+I don’t think at first when they were young that they knew they were eating a vegetable)))) It was finger food for them!

 We love squash in almost any form and one of our favorites is squash casserole.
 Here’s my mother’s recipe.